What Costs and Fees Are Associated with Bridging Loans?

 Valuation & survey fees

-Bridging loan lenders will want to inspect the property, to see that it is worth the amount you need to borrow and that it is in good condition in case they need to repossess it and sell it themselves if you fail to keep up with payments.
+Bridging loan lenders will want to inspect the property to see that it is worth the amount you need to borrow and that it is in good condition.
+If you fail to keep up with payments, they may need to repossess it and sell it themselves.

 If you are using other properties or assets you own to secure the loan, the lender may charge multiple valuation fees for each asset.